aster-system/aster-system/_scls/scls_foundation_math.md

         </h4>
         <div>
             Apply the paeth function to the "left", "above" and "upper_left" value.
-            See the <a href="http://www.libpng.org/pub/png/spec/1.2/PNG-Filters.html" target="_blank">W3 Consortium</a> PNG website to have more informations about it.
+            See the <a href="http://www.libpng.org/pub/png/spec/1.2/PNG-Filters.html" target="_blank">W3 Consortium</a> PNG website to have more informations about it.<br>
+            This function was added in the version 0.1 and last edited in the version 0.1.
         </div>
     </article>
 </section>